f4b6a3/uuid-creator/README.md

 ### Node identifier salt

-The `nodeid.salt` property is used by `DefaultNodeIdentifierStrategy`.
-If this property or variable exists, it's value is used to calculate the system information hash.
+The `nodeid.salt` property is used by the `DefaultNodeIdentifierStrategy`.
+If this property or variable exists, its value is used to calculate the system data hash.
 It may be any string.

 * Using system property: